MdAliAhnaf/Razer-Store-Bangladesh/README.md

  <img src="img_for_readme/14_search-user_data.png">

 In Admin Panel Searching Section, Admin can Search user data using php onload-function through inner-html XMLHttpRequest via jscript.

+Impact of this Project:

+In this modern era purchasing products through online shopping platform is a great advantage.
+Nowadays mostly buyer’s prefer online shopping over conventional shopping.
+The buyer’s decision-making process has changed dramatically in recent years.
+Buyers are conducting extensive research online before ever speaking to a salesperson.
+Buyers are also making more direct purchases online and via their smartphone, never stepping foot into traditional brick-and-mortar locations.
+The internet makes doing business much easier and faster.
+It’s led to changes in the way people do business with a rapidly growing worldwide trend towards online shopping or e-commerce.

+The following benefits people will get:

+•	Authentic US Razer Products/Peripherals.
+•	Convenience: From anywhere in the country can purchase product with ease.
+•	Hassle-free, User-friendly purchase.
+•	Fast delivery of products.
+•	Secured purchase and secured user data information.
+•	Save time.
+•	Availability of Wide variety / range of products.
+•	Discounts / lower prices.
+•	Can compare various models.

+Limitations and Possible Future Improvements:

+Limitations:

+•	Website can have delay in loading in lower end machines.
+•	There is no search button hence user can’t search the desired item through search bar.
+•	There is not quite of an optimization in user mobile view and experience.
+•	There is no such option for mobile user to switch to desktop view.
+•	If many users use the website at a time website server response can increase.
+•	There may be delay in delivery of the ordered product.
+•	May have lack of discounts compared to physical stores offered discounts.
+•	Lack of touch and feel of merchandise in online shopping.
+•	Lack of interactivity in online shopping.
+•	Lack of close examination of products in online shopping.
+•	Products can be out of stock.
+•	There is lack in style, beautification and formatting of a document which is written in a markup language because there is barely any usage of CSS.

+Possible Future Improvements:

+•	A reliable and fast web hosting provided by data center services can be used to maintain fast server response time.
+•	Optimization of Database.
+•	Allowing a way to switch mobile visitors for a way to switch to Desktop View.
+•	Including Search key and Key search engine optimization (SEO).
+•	Better monitorization of PHP usage.
+•	Minify Scripts by removing redundant and long variables, unwanted characters, and comments
+•	Making website more responsive
+•	Restocking products before it stocks out
+•	Including CSS to control the presentation of an HTML document, text color, font style, sizing of columns, layout design and so on.